fsufitch/wire-web-demo/README.md

 **Buy why though?** Because it serves as a good example for the future, for myself and others.
 The DI "modules" (config, log, db, etc) are fully-fledged and feature good unit testing and environment-based setup.
-They are ready to be copy-pasted to other projects, or used as reference points
+They are ready to be copy-pasted to other projects, or used as reference points.

+Some rationale and discussion behind how/why this was put together can be found [in a blog post here](https://medium.com/@fsufitch/dependency-injection-and-testability-in-a-go-webservice-a91d0e5469dd).

 ## Setup and running